Jansen Allen

 Jansen Allen (born July 24, 1989) is an American racquetball player.
-Allen won gold at the 2015 Pan American Games in Men’s Doubles with Jose Rojas.
-He was ranked in the top 10 on the International Racquetball Tour for five straight seasons, from 2013-14 to 2017-18.
+Allen won gold at the 2015 Pan American Games in Men's Doubles with Jose Rojas.
+He was ranked in the top 10 on the International Racquetball Tour for five straight seasons, from 2013–14 to 2017–18.
 Allen also a 5 Time Junior National Champion, the 2012 Division 1 Collegiate racquetball champion in singles and doubles, and a 5 Time Texas State Champion.

 International career

 Allen has represented the USA four times internationally.
 His first appearance was in 2011 at the Pan American Championships in Managua, Nicaragua, where he played doubles with Tony Carson.
 They defeated Canadians Mike Green and Kris Odegard in the semi-finals, but in the final, they lost to Mexicans Javier Moreno and Polo Gutierrez.

-In 2012, Allen and Carson were runners up in Men’s Doubles at the World Championships in Santo Domingo, Dominican Republic, as they lost the final to Mexicans Moreno and Alvaro Beltran.
-They did win gold in the Men’s Team competition in Santo Domingo, as the USA defeated Canada in the final.
+In 2012, Allen and Carson were runners up in Men's Doubles at the World Championships in Santo Domingo, Dominican Republic, as they lost the final to Mexicans Moreno and Álvaro Beltrán.
+They did win gold in the Men's Team competition in Santo Domingo, as the USA defeated Canada in the final.

-Allen played both Men’s Singles and Men’s Doubles at the 2013 Pan American Championships in Santa Cruz, Bolivia.
-In Men’s Singles he lost in the Round of 16 to Bolivia.
-But in Men’s Doubles, Allen and Marco Rojas made the podium as silver medalists after they lost to Mexico in the final.
+Allen played both Men's Singles and Men's Doubles at the 2013 Pan American Championships in Santa Cruz, Bolivia.
+In Men's Singles he lost in the Round of 16 to Bolivia.
+But in Men's Doubles, Allen and Marco Rojas made the podium as silver medalists after they lost to Mexico in the final.

-His most recent appearance was at the 2015 Pan American Games in Toronto, where he won gold in Men’s Doubles with Jose Rojas.
+His most recent appearance was at the 2015 Pan American Games in Toronto, where he won gold in Men's doubles with Jose Rojas.
 They defeated Mexicans Moreno and Beltran in semi-finals, and then in the semi-finals, they beat Bolivians Conrrado Moscoso and Roland Keller.
-Also, Allen and his teammates Rojas were silver medalists in the Men’s Team competition.
+Also, Allen and his teammates Rojas were silver medalists in the Men's Team competition.

 Professional career

-Jansen Allen was in the top 10 of the International Racquetball Tour for five consecutive seasons beginning in 2013-14.
-His highest ranking was #5 at the end of the 2017-18 season.
+Jansen Allen was in the top 10 of the International Racquetball Tour for five consecutive seasons beginning in 2013–14.
+His highest ranking was #5 at the end of the 2017–18 season.

-He hasn’t been in an IRT final yet, but has been in the semi-finals four times.
-Allen’s first semi-final appearance was in November 2014 at the 24th Annual Turkey Shootout in Garden City, Kansas, where he lost to Rocky Carson.
+He hasn't been in an IRT final yet, but has been in the semi-finals four times.
+Allen's first semi-final appearance was in November 2014 at the 24th Annual Turkey Shootout in Garden City, Kansas, where he lost to Rocky Carson.
 His other two semis were also against Carson.
 Allen lost to Carson in January 2016 at the New York City Open, and in September 2016 at the Ghost of Georgetown in Overland Park, Kansas.